-There’s nothing wrong with spending a portion of your budget on fun things to reward yourself, but too much can hinder your ability to grow savings for the future.
-For starters, take a good look at where your money is going (eating out, entertainment, travel, etc.).
+There’s nothing wrong with spending a portion of your budget on fun things to reward yourself, but too much fun can hinder your ability to grow savings for the future.
+For starters, take a good look at where your money is going (getting takeout, streaming services, etc.).
 Cutting down on these extraneous expenses can help you build a stronger foundation for a down payment, which could ultimately lower your monthly payment.

 If you’re still not comfortable with what that number would be, other options for vehicles are available.
 For instance, leasing can sometimes mean lower payments because you’re able to customize a 24- or 36-month agreement according to your needs.

 And to prevent getting in too deep in the future, write down everything you spend money on or download an app that will help you track your purchases.
 Creating a budget (and sticking to it) will only make buying a new car that much simpler.
 Knowing where your money is going and being able to see it will keep you accountable and ensure you’re making the most of your finances.